-Q2 What caught your attention, that you selected this book to read- was it the cover, the author, the blurb, a recommendation or a prize that this book has won- talk about what got you to select this book in the first place?
+What was the reason, you picked this book to read?
+Was it the cover, the author, the blurb, a recommendation or a prize that this book has won?
+Talk about what got you to select this book in the first place?

-Review your review: Read what you wrote to make your final edits- check for SPAG (spellings, punctuation, and grammar) and summarize with a title that goes with your review!
+Read what you wrote to make your final edits- check for SPAG (spellings, punctuation, and grammar).
+Finally, summarize with a title that goes with your review!

 5 stars= I loved this book so much that I couldn’t put it down until the end and I can read it again!